gdavidbutler/pthreadChannel/README.md

 ### Blob

-Channels pass pointers—ideal for intra-process SMP where threads share memory.
+Channels pass pointers for intra-process SMP where threads share memory.
 But pointers are meaningless across process boundaries or over a network.
-For inter-process or inter-system communication, the actual data must be transmitted.
+For inter-process or inter-system communication, data must be transmitted.

 A Blob is a length-prefixed array of octets: a message.
 Blob Stores hold the content itself, not a pointer, enabling:
 * **Persistence**: Blobs can survive process restart (see [chanStrBlbSQL](#Examples), which stores blobs in SQLite)
-* **Sharing**: Multiple processes can access a Blob Store (with appropriate coordination)
 * **Transport**: Blobs can be sent over network connections (see chanBlb below)

-Blobs can be transported via networking routines.
 Since a pthread can't both wait in a pthread_cond_wait and a poll/select/etc., a pair of blocking reader and writer pthreads are used.
 To limit the number of trivial threads, the API provides callback interfaces for both the Channel (Chn) and transport (Trn) sides.